baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 ###`get<type>`
 If you wanted to use other operators on the values other than just stream, then you'd have to do something similar to the cast used in Boost.Any.
 The way to do that is to use `get<type>(var)` where `<type>` is the variable type you want `var` to be interpreted as.
-So to add two `ints` or to concatenate two `strings`, you'd have to change the code to:
+So to add two `ints` or to concatenate two `strings`, you'd have to change the code to what's in [variant_get.cpp](https://github.com/baileyherms/rshell/blob/master/src/hw4/variant_get.cpp):
 ```
 variant<int, double, char, string> var, var2;
 var = 4;